kamens/jQuery-menu-aim/README.md

 jQuery-menu-aim
 ===============

-menu-aim is a jQuery plugin for dropdown menus that can differentiate between a user trying hover over a dropdown item vs trying to navigate into a submenu's contents.
+Menu-aim is a jQuery plugin for dropdown menus that can differentiate between a user trying hover over a dropdown item vs trying to navigate into a submenu's contents.
 It's originally developed by [kamens](//github.com/kamens/).
 You can check out original [project](https://github.com/kamens/jQuery-menu-aim) for reference